WebAssembly/component-model/design/mvp/CanonicalABI.md

 def lift_async_value(ReadableEndT, cx, i, t): assert(not contains_borrow(t))
-  e = cx.inst.waitables.remove(i)
+  e = cx.inst.table.remove(i)
   trap_if(not isinstance(e, ReadableEndT))
   trap_if(e.stream.t != t)
   trap_if(e.copying)
   return e.stream
 ```
-Since the `waitables` table is heterogeneous, dynamic checks are necessary to
-ensure that `i` index actually refers to the readable end of a stream/future of
-the correct type.
-Lifting transfers ownership of the readable end and traps if
+Lifting transfers ownership of the readable end and traps if a read was in
-a read was in progress (which would now be dangling).
+progress (which would now be dangling).

 ### Storing